whydinkov/ranlp-2019/README.md

 ## Experiments

-We conduct experiments by combinding different feature sets, as well as introducing a meta classification.
+We have conducted experiments by combinding different feature sets, as well as introducing a meta classification.
 Meta classification is based on posterior probablities of other experiments result.
-For each experiment setup we use fine-tuned LogisticRegression.
+For each experiment setup we use fine-tuned [LogisticRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html).
 Provided results are avaraged after 5-fold experiment split.

 | Language | Feature set | Accuracy | F1-macro|
 |-|-|-|-|